ITISFoundation/osparc-docs/docs/d1.1-report/tech/methodology.md

 ## Pre-selection of technologies

-The technology evaluation started with a pre-selection of technologies (i.e. libraries, framework, toolkits, models, ...) for the different components of the SIM-CORE platform, namely the front-end (client-side), the web back-end (server-side), the communication models and the computational services.
+The technology evaluation started with a pre-selection of technologies (i.e., libraries, framework, toolkits, models, etc.) for the different components of the SIM-CORE platform, namely the front-end (client-side), the web back-end (server-side), the communication models, and the computational services.

 The technology evaluation was mostly conducted by four experienced senior